raphaelmayer/crawl-unsplash-cl/README.md

 ### Parameter
 *Parameter is required.*

+The parameter determines what to do with the fetched data.

+- `-l`: Print fetched data to console without downloading any files.
-- `-j`: Download a JSON file containing data and links to images.
+- `-j`: Dump image data into a JSON file without downloading any images.
-- `-d`: Download a JSON file and all images.
+- `-d`: Dump image data into a JSON file and download all images.
-- `-l`: Print JSON to console without downloading any files.

 You may use variations of the download parameter `-d` to further specify the image size.
 You can choose between